 - MyDeposits - including deposits that were held by Capita

-Your landlord can accept valuable items (eg a car or watch) as a deposit instead of money, but they won’t be protected by a scheme.
+If you don’t rent your home on an assured shorthold tenancy, your landlord can accept valuable items (eg a car or watch) as a deposit instead of money.
+The items won’t be protected by a scheme.

 They make sure you’ll get your deposit back if you: